line/centraldogma/site/src/sphinx/mirroring.rst

 - ``gitignore`` (string or array of strings, optional)

-  - a `gitignore <https://git-scm.com/docs/gitignore>`_ pattern for the files excluded from mirroring.
+  - a `gitignore <https://git-scm.com/docs/gitignore>` specifies files that should be excluded from mirroring.
-    The type of gitignore can be a full string of gitignore (e.g. ``/filename.txt\ndirectory``) or an array of strings which consists of each line of gitignore.
-The file path expressed in gitignore is relative to the path of ``remoteUri``.
+    The type of gitignore can either be a string containing the entire file (e.g. ``/filename.txt\ndirectory``) or an array of strings where each line represents a single pattern.
+The file pattern expressed in gitignore is relative to the path of ``remoteUri``.

 ``/credentials.json`` contains the authentication credentials which are required when accessing the Git